Quansight/Quansight-website/apps/consulting/posts/panel-holoviews-learning-aid.md

 _Be careful about running the above cell multiple times.
 Doing so will attach multiple function callbacks to the radio button, and the app may not behave as expected.
-Restarting the kernel, and rerunning the cells will fix this._
+Restarting the kernel and rerunning the cells will fix this._

 ### 4. Closing Notes